IsaacScript/isaacscript/packages/docs/docs/main/gotchas.md

 // (The "addFlag" function is variadic.)
 ```

-If you want to assign a specific flag to a `BitFlags` property, then simply assigning it won't work:
+If you want to assign a specific flag to a `BitFlags` field, then simply assigning it won't work:

 ```ts
 // TypeScript code